Explanation of Names

 Only females are able to overwinter.
 Some "workers" of previous season are able to survive and act as auxiliary females for the foundresses, provided the quiescent phase has been short enough.
 (Comment by Richard Vernier)

-An introduced species from Eurasia, often mistaken for a yellow jacket.
-First reported in North America by G.C.
-Eickwort in 1978 near Boston, Massachusetts.
+First reported in North America in 1978 near Boston, MA